Skip to Main Navigation Skip to Main Content Skip to Footer

 ...in three parts

 Essential Storytelling has three parts.
-They work together, and you can enter anywhere — but at the core, they're doing three distinct things: helping you work with your own story, helping you work ethically with others', and giving you a practical, "Storyteller's lens" for moving through the world more consciously.
+They work together, and you can enter anywhere — but at the core, they're doing three distinct things: helping you work with your own story, helping you work ethically with the stories of others, and developing a storyteller's orientation toward the world.

 Part One: Personal